FloridaPlayers/Documents/Constitution.md

 Florida Players shall maintain the following events outside of the Production Season:

-1. Florida Players annual events including the:
+1. Florida Players annual events include:
- 1. End-of-the-Year Florida Players Banquet (Mandatory)
+ 1. End-of-the-Year Florida Players Banquet
- 2. Florida Players Holiday Party (Optional)
+ 2. Florida Players Holiday Party
-2. Show specific events seeking to gain financial support from alternative sources.
+2. Show-specific events seeking to gain financial support from alternative sources
 3. Community service events and programs such as Relay for Life
 4. Events coordinated by the Mentorship program
 5. Workshops
-6. Various events to promote Florida Players sense of community
+6. Various events to promote a sense of community within Florida Players

 ## Article XIII — Standing Committees